Nabunturan: History

 In 1941, the Second World War broke out in the country.
-A new hiding place for guerrillas and USAFFE Contingents spread in Nabunturan.
+A new hiding place for guerrillas and USAFFE Contingents established in Nabunturan.
 But during the Japanese occupation in Mindanao, Nabunturan became a Japanese Kempetai Garrison.
 After the war, the Japanese were repulsed back to Davao City, and the camp regained its status as the center of life and business in Davao de Oro.
 Camp Kalaw was destroyed and abandoned.

 In 1945, American forces landed in Davao City, and the Philippine Civil Assistance Unit (PCAU) established the civil government of Compostela at Nabunturan because of its accessibility to Davao City.
 By that time, many highways and roads were constructed, and Nabunturan became a center of commerce.
 Because of this, the need to convert Nabunturan into a municipality was felt.
 On July 23, 1957, 30 days after the approval and passage of Republic Act no. 2038, a new political unit—separate and distinct from the mother municipality of Compostela—was created.
 It retained its original name, Nabunturan.
 The first mayor of the town was Lauro C. Arabejo, the incumbent mayor of the municipality of Compostela.

 On January 30, 1998, President Fidel V. Ramos signed into law the creation of the 79th province of the country, Compostela Valley (now named Davao de Oro), pursuant to Rep. Act 8470, which created Nabunturan as its capital town on March 8, 1998.
-Prospero Amatong, then incumbent governor of Davao del Norte province from which the new province of Compostela Valley was carved out, opted to serve as the first governor of the newly created province.
-He only served for one day because he resigned the following day and filed his candidacy for Congress.
+Prospero Amatong, then governor of Davao del Norte province from which the new province of Compostela Valley was carved out, opted to serve as the first governor of the newly created province.
+He only served for one day, before resigning the following day and filing his candidacy for Congress.
 He was succeeded by Luz Sarmiento as an appointed governor and served for two months.
 The first elected governor was Jose R. Caballero who served from July 1, 1998, to June 30, 2007.